scotchfield/party-party-party/README.md

 #### Rotation

 Setting a rotation will cause your image to spin.
 We recommend setting values between 0 and 2.
-Some fractional values may appear jerky, so experiment with differnt ones.
+Some fractional values may appear jerky, so experiment with different ones.
 (Numbers like 0.25, 0.5, 1, and 2 work well.)
 You may also set a negative value to rotate the other direction

 ```sh